 Impairment losses for receivables whose recovery is considered doubtful but not remote are recorded using an allowance account.
 When the company is satisfied that recovery is remote, the amount considered irrecoverable is written off against trade debtors and bills receivable directly and any amounts held in the allowance account relating to that debt are reversed.
 Subsequent recoveries of amounts previously charged to the allowance account are reversed against the allowance account.
-Other changes in the allowance account and subsequent recoveries of amounts previously written off directly are recognised in profit or loss. (j) Changes in accounting policies
+Other changes in the allowance account and subsequent recoveries of amounts previously written off directly are recognised in profit or loss.

+(k) Changes in accounting policies

-The IASB has issued one new International Financial Reporting Standard (IFRS), a number of amendments to IFRSs and new Interpretations that are first effective for the current accounting period of the company.
-Of these, the following development is relevant to the company's financial statements:
+The IASB has issued a number of amendments to IFRSs and one new Interpretation that are first effective for the current accounting period of the company.
+Of these, the following developments are relevant to the company's financial statements:-